redbadger/immutable-cursor/README.md

 This has far reaching consequences when used in component-centric view layers such as React.
 A typical use case would be to make several derivations of a cursor within a React component before propagating them down the sub-tree as `props`.
-Regardless of how many times you split a cursor in this way, they will **always** reference the same copy of the root-level atom.
+Regardless of how many times you split a cursor in this way, they will now **always** reference the same copy of the root-level atom.
 This ensures that any update you make will always be on the latest version of the atom.